 Mountain and Watershed Management

-FAO has been engaged in sustainable mountain development, watershed management and forest hydrology since the 1970s.
-The Mountain and Watershed team of the Forestry Department is responsible for carrying out activities related to the three thematic areas: sustainable mountain development, watershed management and forests and water.
+FAO has been engaged in watershed management, forests and water and sustainable mountain development since the 1970s.
+The Mountain and Watershed team of the Forest Assessment, Management and Conservation Division is responsible for carrying out activities in these thematic areas.

-The Mountainand Watershed team provides technical assistance for the development and implementation of field projects, supports international processes, and produces publications.
-It has a strong presence in the field in Africa, Asia and Latin America.
+The Mountain and Watershed team provides technical assistance for the design and implementation of field projects, supports international processes and prepares technical guidance and information products.
+It has a strong presence at field level, especially in Africa, Near East, Central Asia and Latin America.

 To bring attention to the plight of mountains for International Mountain Day (11 December), we are asking you to make a one-minute video on the theme of ‘Mountains under pressure: climate, hunger, migration’ for the #MountainsMatter video contest.
 Almost one billion people live in mountain areas and over half the human population depends on mountains for water, food and clean energy.
 Yet mountains are under threat from climate change, land degradation and natural disasters, which in turn affects mountain peoples, exacerbating hunger and forcing migration.
 Help tell these stories in the #MountainsMatter video contest.
 Winners will receive a trip to Rome to see their videos screened at the International Mountain Day concert. [more

 | | 20 September 2017